dcharistes/Algorithms-Analysis-Project3/README.md

 - Kruskal's Algorithm
 - Reverse-Delete Algorithm

 All three algorithms in this project are implemented using an adjacency list representation of graphs.
-The core data structures — Graph, Node, and Edge — are defined once and reused across all algorithm implementations, ensuring clarity and modularity.
-In addition, several utility functions are provided for graph manipulation (e.g., adding edges, extracting edge lists, and initializing graphs).
-These functions enable a shared interface and simplify benchmarking.
+The core data structures — Graph, Node, and Edge — are defined once and reused across all algorithm implementations, ensuring modularity and validity in benchmark testing.
+In addition, several utility functions are share provided between the algorithms for graph manipulation (e.g., adding edges, extracting edge lists, and initializing graphs).
+These functions enable a shared interface.

 The core objectives of the project are:

 - Benchmark testing framework for performance evaluation
 - Algorithmic Analysis, Theory validation and conclusions

 ## 🧪 Compilation